-The board of directors works in collaboration with its two key partners-the CEO/senior executives and the medical staff.
+Thus, the board of directors works in collaboration with its two key partners-the CEO/senior executives and the medical staff.
 The three comprise the organizational "triad."
 But the board has ultimate authority and overall responsibility for the institution.

 Administration